Branko Đerić

-Early life
+Biography

-Đerić was born in Berkovići, Rogatica, SR Bosnia and Herzegovina, SFR Yugoslavia, on 20 November 1948.
+Đerić was born in Berkovići, Rogatica, PR Bosnia and Herzegovina, FPR Yugoslavia, on 20 November 1948.
 He graduated from the University of Sarajevo in 1972.
 He defended his master's thesis at the Faculty of Economics of the University of Belgrade in 1977.
 He graduated from the Faculty of Economics of the University of Belgrade in 1981.

-Bosnian War

-Prime minister of Republika Srpska

-On 22 April 1992, the Serb Democratic Party (SDS) nominated Đerić as 1st prime minister of Republika Srpska.
+On 22 April 1992, the Serb Democratic Party nominated Đerić as the first prime minister of Republika Srpska.

-After the war

 He was hired at the University of East Sarajevo in 1994.
 He became a full professor in 1996.